-There is no doubt about the fact that India has contributed to the world in the field of any subject – be it astronomy, architecture, metallurgy, logic, cartography, mathematics, medicine, mineralogy etc. In recent years, India has also shown its remarkable presence worldwide in the field of automobile engineering, communications, information technology, space research and polar technology.
-Right from the discovery of ‘zero’ by Aryabhata to the use of flush toilets to other modern technologies, we come across several inventions and discoveries in India, which are accepted by everyone all across the globe, and for which we should be proud of.
+Right from the discovery of ‘zero’ by Aryabhata to the use of flush toilets to other modern technologies, we come across several inventions and discoveries in India, which are accepted by everyone all across the globe, and for which we should be proud.

 - Radio/wireless communication: In 1909, Guglielmo Marconi received the Nobel Prize in Physics, for his efforts in the development of wireless telegraphy.
-But, not many know that it was Sir Jagdish Chandra Bose in 1895 who made the first public demonstration of radio communication waves, two years before Marconi’s demonstration in England.
+But, not many know that it was Sir Jagdish Chandra Bose who made the first public demonstration of radio communication waves in 1895, two years before Marconi’s demonstration in England.
 More than a century later, Sir Bose was posthumously credited for his achievement, which truly shaped the face of modern wireless communication.

 - Rockets: It was in the 1780s, Tipu Sultan, ruler of the South Indian Kingdom of Mysore, and his father Hyder Ali first made use of iron-cased and metal-cylinder rockets against the large British East India Company’s forces during the Anglo-Mysore Wars.
 So the first invention of rockets started in India.

-These are just a few of India’s inventions and discoveries which are accepted worldwide.
-Chess, snakes and ladders, basmati rice, yoga, Sanskrit, Ayurveda, water on the moon, plastic surgery, binary system, ink, Fibonacci numbers, fibre optics and many more, originated in India.
-As a matter of fact, the list is quite long to cover all ancient inventions and discoveries made in India…
+These were a few of the many inventions and discoveries that took place in India and are now universally accepted.
+Other contributions of India to the world includes Chess, snakes and ladders, basmati rice, yoga, Sanskrit, Ayurveda, water on the moon, plastic surgery, binary system, ink, Fibonacci numbers, fiber optics, USB, and many more.
+As a matter of fact, the list is quite long to cover all ancient inventions and discoveries made in India.